 - Your belly is growing at a double pace during the third trimester.
 Make sure you walk every day while keeping up to your comfort levels.

-- You can break the walking period in two parts that is morning and evening.
+- You can break the walking period into two parts that are morning and evening.

 - Slowly add a few minutes to your walking period when you split your walk.